 Teething is a real pain in the gums for some babies, while others seem to escape without too much discomfort at all.
-Here’s the low down on the arrival and care of those pearly whites.

 All babies are different, but for most, the first tooth comes through at around six months.
 Usually it’s the incisors at the centre of the lower and upper gums that appear first, followed by the rest of the incisors, then the first molars, canines and second molars (back teeth) between one and three years old.
-Most little ones will have all of their milk (baby) teeth – and there are 20 altogether – by the time they are two and a half.
+Most babies will have all of their milk (baby) teeth – and there are 20 altogether – by the time they are two and a half.

 Start looking after your baby’s teeth by brushing with just a smear of fluoride toothpaste as soon as the first ones come through.
 You should also register your baby with a dentist.
 Other things you can do to keep your baby’s teeth healthy and strong are to introduce a drinking cup from six months old, and stop using a bottle for feeding by the time they’re one.
-If you’re using a dummy, never put sugar, honey, jam or other sweetners on it.
+If you’re using a dummy, never put sugar, honey, jam or other sweeteners on it.
 Avoid giving your baby a bottle to suck to go to sleep.

 Signs your baby is teething